Phlebotomy Tech Salary & Career Opportunities in NJ

 If you’re reading this article, you’re obviously searching for a career, not “just a job”.
-With the right certification and training, you can get healthcare career started.
-With further education and experience you can move into positions like phlebotomy specialist, medical lab technician (MLT), and donor phlebotomy specialist.
+With the right certification and training, you can get your foot in the door and find exciting positions like phlebotomy specialist, medical lab technician (MLT), and donor phlebotomy specialist.

 How to Become a Certified Phlebotomy Technician

 Many American workers require long, expensive schooling to receive higher-than-average salaries.
 Studying with a phlebotomy program, on the other hand, ensures that you can start in an entry-level position without loads of student debt hanging over your head.
-In fact, most phlebotomy programs cost less than a few thousand dollars
+In fact, most phlebotomy programs cost less than $2,500.

 How Long Is Phlebotomy Training?

-Most phlebotomy tech training programs allow you to start working within a few short months (rather than studying medicine for years).
-In dedicated phlebotomy technician certificate programs, techs learn how to successfully locate vein sites, draw blood, and properly prepare samples for lab testing.
+Studying with a phlebotomy tech training program means that you can start working after a 1-3 month program (rather than studying medicine for years).
+In dedicated phlebotomy technician certification programs, techs learn how to successfully locate vein sites, draw blood, and properly prepare samples for lab testing.

 Phlebotomist Certification and Licensing in Other States

-Though most states don’t require licensing or certification, proper phlebotomy training and certification gives you an advantage over the competition.
-You’ll also likely receive more job offers by showing employers that you’re serious about your future career.
+Though most states don’t require certification, proper phlebotomy training and certification gives you an advantage over the competition.
+You’ll also likely receive more lucrative job offers by showing employers that you’re serious about your future career.

-If you’re looking to move to one of the following states, a state license is required: Washington, California, Nevada, and Louisiana.
+If you’re looking to move to one of the following states, however, you’ll absolutely need your state certification first: Washington, California, Louisiana, Nevada, and Louisiana.

 The American Red Cross states that nearly 40,000 units of blood are required to save lives each day, and all of these start with the work of a phlebotomist.
-To learn more about how to become a phlebotomist in New Jersey by speaking to an AIMS Education consultant today.
+To learn more about how to become a phlebotomist in New Jersey, speak to an AIMS Education consultant today.